tdwg/hc/docs/list/index.md

 : <http://rs.tdwg.org/dwc/doc/hc/>

 Abstract
-: The Humboldt Core Extension Vocabulary is a standard for transmitting information about ... .
+: The Humboldt Extension Vocabulary is a standard for transmitting information about biological inventories.
 This document lists all terms in namespaces currently used in the vocabulary.

 Contributors
 : fill in